 Oodle has a slightly different take on helping you buy or sell locally.

 With other sites, you only see listings that sellers posted on that marketplace.
-On Oodle, some listings are posted directly to Oodle, but they also comb other Craigslist alternatives to expand their listings.
+On Oodle, some listings are posted directly to Oodle, but they also comb other sites like Craigslist to expand their listings.

 As an example, you might see vehicles listed from Cars.com in addition to vehicles sold by actual Oodle members.